Ahmad-Abdalmageed/Egpytian_HCV/Phases/Final Project Phase 1 Proposal.md

 **Plat (Platelets)**: (Numerical) The count of blood platelets found.
 A normal platelet count ranges from 150,000 to 450,000 platelets per microliter of blood.

 **AST 1 (aspartate transaminase ratio)**: (Numerical) Measures the amount of AST enzyme in the blood.
-AST is normally found in red blood cells, liver, heart, muscle tissue, pancreas, and kidneys.Typically the range for normal AST is reported between 10 to 40 units per liter.
+AST is normally found in red blood cells, liver, heart, muscle tissue, pancreas, and kidneys.
+Typically the range for normal AST is reported between 10 to 40 units per liter.

-**ALT 1 (alanine transaminase ratio 1 week)**: (Numerical) Measures the amount of ALT enzyme in the blood. it is an enzyme found mostly in the cells of the liver and kidney.the normal ALT range is between 7 to 56 units per liter.
+**ALT 1 (alanine transaminase ratio 1 week)**: (Numerical) Measures the amount of ALT enzyme in the blood. it is an enzyme found mostly in the cells of the liver and kidney the normal ALT range is between 7 to 56 units per liter.

 **ALT 4 (alanine transaminase ratio 12 weeks)**: (Numerical)